E-rate (Universal Service for Telecommunications Discounts Program) for Libraries

 - The Schools and Libraries Division (SLD) of the Universal Service Administrative Company (USAC) provides affordable access to Telecommunications services for all eligible schools and libraries in the United States.
 Funded at up to $2.25 billion annually, the Program Provides discounts on telecommunications services, internet access and internal connections.

-- The American Library Association's (ALA) Office of Information Technology Policy page may contain information relating to E-Rate.
+- The American Library Association's (ALA) Office of Information Technology Policy page contains information relating to E-Rate, as does their Advocacy page.

 - The New York State Education Department is committed to assisting all schools and libraries within New York State to take maximum advantage of the significant discounts offered by the E-Rate program.
 Information for New York schools.